iBridges-for-iRODS/iBridges/docs/source/data_transfers.rst

 .. note::
 	All of the data transfer functions return an :code:`Operations` object, which can be used to execute all operations.
 	With the option :code:`dry_run=True` you can retrieve these operations before executing them.
-This enables you to check what will is going to be transferred before the actual transfer using the :code:`Operations.print_summary()` method.
+This enables you to check what will be transferred before the actual transfer using the :code:`Operations.print_summary()` method.

 Download